If blogging was hot in 1990s’ Upper East Side, Sex and the City would be all about Carrie Bradshaw’s blog.

 6. Advertise wisely

 Oh, poor Carrie with that awful bus advertisement!
-You know, the one that splashes her at the beginning of every episode.
+You know, the one from the beginning of every episode.

-Do you think the only awful thing about it is putting the ad somewhere people can draw phallic doodles on it like some vandals in the series did?
-So maybe it’s safe now because you can’t do anything like that with an online ad?
+Do you think the only awful thing about it was putting the ad somewhere vandals could doodle phallic symbols on it, like they did in the series?
+Maybe you think it’s safe now because you can’t do anything like that with an online ad.

 Nope.
 Sorry, there’s much more to it.

 The ad reads “Carrie Bradshaw knows good sex (and isn’t afraid to ask).”
 Ask for it?
 Ask about it?